 About the Legislative Branch

 The Legislative Branch is responsible for enacting the laws of the State of Alaska and appropriating the money necessary to operate the government.
 Alaska has a bicameral Legislature composed of the House of Representatives and the Senate.
 The House of Representatives is composed of 40 members elected from 40 election districts for two year terms.
 The Senate has 20 members elected from 20 senate districts for four year terms, with one half of the membership standing for election every two years.
-House and Senate election districts are determined on the basis of population and shall be "contiguous and compact territory containing nearly as possible a relatively integrated socioeconomic area".
+House election districts are determined on the basis of population and shall be "contiguous and compact territory containing nearly as possible a relatively integrated socioeconomic area".
 A Senate election district is composed of two contiguous house districts, if possible.
 Under the Constitution of the State of Alaska, redistricting is accomplished every 10 years after the reporting of the decennial federal census by the Redistricting Board.
 The Redistricting Board has five members.
 Two members are appointed by the Governor.
 The presiding officer of the Senate, the presiding officer of the House of Representatives, and the Chief Justice of the Alaska Supreme Court each appoint one member.

 Qualification and Election